speakeasy-api/openapi-directory/SDKs/googleapis.com/osconfig/v1alpha/go/README.md

     if res.ListInstanceOSPoliciesCompliancesResponse != nil {
         // handle response
     }
+}
 ```
 <!-- End SDK Example Usage -->

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### projects
+### Projects

-* `OsconfigProjectsLocationsInstanceOsPoliciesCompliancesList` - List OS policies compliance data for all Compute Engine VM instances in the specified zone.
+* `OsconfigProjectsLocationsInstanceOSPoliciesCompliancesList` - List OS policies compliance data for all Compute Engine VM instances in the specified zone.
 * `OsconfigProjectsLocationsInstancesInventoriesList` - List inventory data for all VM instances in the specified zone.
 * `OsconfigProjectsLocationsInstancesOsPolicyAssignmentsReportsList` - List OS policy asssignment reports for all Compute Engine VM instances in the specified zone.
 * `OsconfigProjectsLocationsInstancesVulnerabilityReportsList` - List vulnerability reports for all VM instances in the specified zone.